SebMoi/Neev/README.md

 Neev
 ====================

-Just getting used to phaser with some tutorials to move to an real project eventualy.
+Just getting used to phaser with some tutorials to move to a real project eventualy.